VCityTeam/UD-SV/Doc/Devel/Needs/Need022.md

 # Need 022: Game controller support

 ### User story
-As an developper, i want to provide support for game controller input, to facilitate user control for people not used to mouse+keyboard.
+As an developper, I want to provide support for game controller input, to facilitate user control for people not used to mouse+keyboard.

 ### Beneficiary role:
 City knowledgeable person, general audience